jidongbsu/cs452-cthreads-library/README.md

     }
 ```

 Once *setitimer*() succeeds, a timer interrupt will trigger every 50 milliseconds.
 The man page of *setitimer*() says "at each expiration, a SIGPROF signal is generated".
-In this assignment, you should implement an signal handler to handle this signal.
+In this assignment, you should implement a signal handler to handle this signal.
 A signal handler is a function which will be called when the signal is generated - the OS will generate the signal, and you just need to tell the OS which function is your signal handler, and the OS will call that signal handler to handle this signal.
-Apparently, this signal handler is your *cthread_schedule*() function - you want make a scheduling decision every 50 milliseconds, because that is the foundation of the round robin scheduling.
+Apparently, this signal handler is your *cthread_schedule*() function - you want to make a scheduling decision every 50 milliseconds, because that is the foundation of the round robin scheduling.

 ### signal handling APIs